Snake0good/Snake0good/README.md

 - 👋 Hi, I’m Jacob
-- 👀 I’m interested in Web Development, Data, and Machine Learning
+- 👀 I’m interested in Software Development, Web Development, Data, and Machine Learning
-- 🌱 I’m currently learning JavaScript, HTML, and CSS.
-React.js too
+- 🌱 I’m currently learning JavaScript, React, MongoDB, and Express.js
 - 🚀 Working hard with #100Devs https://www.twitch.tv/learnwithleon/videos and #100DaysOfCode community to find a job in tech.
 - 💞️ I’m looking to collaborate on anything that I can have an impact on.
 I know the education sector.